Aaryank-47/Library-Management/README.md

-please read the backend integration.md or read api integration .md to get exat idea of api integration
+please read the backend integration.md or read api integration .md to get exact idea of api integration